medialab/hyphe/doc/dev.md

   + core.tac: a Twisted based JSON-RPC API controller
   + crawler: a Scrapy spider project to build and deploy on ScrapyD
   + lib: shared libraries between the two
-  + traph: A couple of Twisted server/client for easy dialogue with the Traph processes
+  + traph: A couple of Twisted server/client for easy dialogue with the hyphe-traph processes
 - `hyphe_frontend`: a JavaScript web application powered with Angular.js to constitute and explore web corpora through the backend API

 Other useful directories are: